You will find information about the following on this page:

 - Degree Programs at Regional Centers

 Alliance for Minority Participation (AMP)

 The Alliance for Minority Participation (AMP) is a consortium of institutions in the Greater Philadelphia area with the shared mission of increasing the number of under-represented minority students receiving degrees in Science, Engineering and Mathematics.
 The College’s specific role is to advise and encourage you to transfer to other AMP institutions where you may ultimately earn baccalaureate degrees.
 Services and activities include specialized advising, book stipends and research.
-For more information about AMP, please contact Linda Powell at 215-751-8242.
+For more information about AMP, please contact Linda Powell.